An Overview of Workplace First Aid Requirements and Regulations

 2 Occupational Health:

 • Global and Local Regulations: Occupational health and safety laws vary by country, state, and even industry.
 These laws outline the specific responsibilities employers have concerning first aid, including the provision of adequate first aid supplies, the training of first aid personnel, and the establishment of emergency response procedures.
-Compliance with these regulations is non-negotiable, and failure to adhere can lead to severe penalties, including fines, legal action, and reputational damage.
+Compliance with these regulations is non-negotiable, and failure to adhere can lead to severe penalties, including fines, action, and reputational damage.

 Conducting Risk Assessments: Identifying Potential Hazards